ASaiM/documentation/framework/tutorial.rst

             - No filtering of sequences based on their number of N bases
             - Filtering of sequences based on their percentage of N bases with a maximal N percentage of 2%
             - No filtering of sequences with characters other than A, T, C, G and N
-        - No filtering of sequences based on their complexity
+        - Filtering of sequences based on their complexity with a maximum DUST score of 7
     - Trimming
         - No trimming from 3'-end
         - No trimming from the ends